Brief description of the course

 Learning outcomes in the course

-Ability to choose between the most commonly used physical research methods.
+- has ability to choose between the most commonly used physical research methods.